inaz0/nginx_prestashop_security_rules/README.md

 # Security rules for files access restriction in prestashop using nginx

-THESE RULES WORKS ON PRESTASHOP 1.6
+THIS RULES WORKS ON PRESTASHOP 1.6

 After a recent migration of website build with Prestashop from apache2 to nginx i'll seen they have missing rules in the documentation of prestashop website.